lugia19/elevenlabslib/README.md

     return
 ```

-For a far more comprehensive list of examples, check `example.py`
+For a far more comprehensive list of examples, check `example.py` on the github repo.